AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How a Speeding Ticket Impacts Insurance in Georgia

-Premiums can increase anywhere from 11 percent to 35 percent with a speeding ticket on your record.
+Premiums can increase anywhere from as little as 3 percent to 12 percent or more with a speeding ticket on your record.

 Share